ryanlerler/docker-django-remix-react-tailwind/README.md

 # Submission

 You may make as many commits as you like.
-When you are done, please make sure that all changes are committed and then zip the entire `assigment-full-stack` folder and send it to us.
+When you are done, please make sure that all changes are committed and then zip the entire `assignment-full-stack` folder and send it to us.

 # Questions